javigimeno9/Javi/README.md

 - 📫 You can reach me by email: gimenotorres99@gmail.com
 - ⚡ Fun fact: I love both chess and motocross

+-> Still learning daily about DL and ML!
 <!---
 javigimeno9/javigimeno9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.